Create an MCP Agent

 - Click Create Agent

-Your MCP agent is now created but needs functions to be useful.
+Your MCP agent is now created but needs tools to be useful.

 Step 3: Generate API Keys